materiaraiding/materiaraiding-old/_ultimate/fru.md

 {% include image.html width="500px" path="https://github.com/user-attachments/assets/9bfeb30f-c39a-4031-affe-178f028a58c1" %}

+Clones will spawn on each cardinal and intercardinal, but can only be seen when standing next to them.
+As such all players will walk to the wall within their respective protean position.

-While at the wall, 3 clones will raise their arms.
-Any clone with an arm raised with dash through the arena in a large cleave.
-The players who's clones arms have raised will walk into the center of the arena, and any player directly opposite them will also walk in.
+While at the wall, 3 random clones will raise their arms.
+A raised arm means that clone will cleave through the arena.

+Because only the players who are next to these clones can see them, if a player sees a raised arm they will walk to the middle of the arena.

+If the person opposite you walks in, **you must wlak in as well, even if your clone has a lowered arm**.

 This will result in 2 people remaining on the wall and subsequently form a small triangular safe spot.

 After arriving at the safespot, the party will either stack or spread.
 The spread is identical to **Strength** from DSR.